castacks/alfa-dataset-tools/README.md

 ## Citation

 ### Tools and Dataset
-The tools and the dataset are provided with the following paper.
+The tools and the dataset are provided with the following paper ([available on arXiv](https://arxiv.org/abs/1907.06268)).
 Please cite the following publicarion if you use either the tools or the dataset:

 **BibTeX:** \
 @article{keipour:dataset:2019, \